Arwa Damon

-Early life and education
+Early life

-Born in Boston, to an American father and Syrian mother, Damon spent her early childhood years in Wayland, Massachusetts.
-Damon is the granddaughter of Muhsin al-Barazi, the former Syrian Kurd Prime Minister of Syria, who was executed in the August 1949 Syrian coup d'état.
+Damon was born in Boston on September 19, 1977 to an American father and Syrian mother.
+She spent her early childhood years in Wayland, Massachusetts.
+Damon is the granddaughter of Muhsin al-Barazi, the former Prime Minister of Syria, who was executed in the August 1949 Syrian coup d'état.

 At the age of six, Damon and her family moved to Morocco, followed by Istanbul, Turkey three years later, where her father was a teacher and middle school director at Robert College.
-He went from there to Işıkkent School in Izmir, and was then headmaster of the American Community School at Beirut from 2003 until his retirement in 2013.

 Damon skipped sixth grade and graduated with honors from Robert College at the age of 16.
 She then spent a gap year with her aunt and uncle in Morocco, learning show jumping, before moving to the U.S. to attend Skidmore College in Saratoga Springs, New York.
-She graduated with honors in 1999 with a double major in French and biology and a minor in international affairs.
-She is fluent in Arabic, French, Turkish, and English, having grown up speaking all four languages.
+She graduated with honors in 1999 with a major in French and a minor in international affairs.

-Before becoming a reporter, Damon worked for a New York–based Turkish textile company.
+Before becoming a reporter, Damon sold bathrobes and towels for an online textile company.

-Career
+Journalism career

 CameraPlanet

 Damon decided to become a journalist after 9/11, and moved to Baghdad prior to the beginning of the Iraq War.
-She began her career at CameraPlanet, a supplier of media content for television newscasts, working to get correspondent Peter Arnett's team into pre-war Iraq.
-For three years, she covered the Middle East as a freelance producer working with CNN, CNN International, PBS, Fox News and others, before joining CNN in February 2006.
+She began her career at CameraPlanet, a supplier of media content for television newscasts.
+In 2004, she worked as a freelancer at CNN's Baghdad bureau, joining the network as a correspondent in 2006.